 Nowadays, more and more people are talking about the benefits of cold showers.
 They may sound like your worst nightmare (I’m definitely more of a hot bath person myself), but as it turns out, research shows that blasting yourself with some cold water during your shower could help you fight off sickness, bad moods, and even excess body fat!

-As we’re all doing our best to keep our immune systems functioning right now amid the COVID-19 pandemic, a cold shower might be something you want to add to your routine.
 One study of 3,018 people between the ages of 18 showed that a hot-to-cold shower could help boost immunity.
 In the study, one group took warm showers as they normally would, while other groups took warm showers with bursts of cold water for either 30, 60, or 90 seconds.
 They did this every day for 30 days and results indicated that the groups taking the cold showers were as much as 29 percent less likely to call out sick from work or school, and reported less illness overall.
 The researchers also pointed out that there wasn’t a noticeable difference among those who took the longer cold showers, either.
 This suggests that taking a cold shower as little as 30 seconds has health-boosting properties!

 Many people who are proponents of taking cold showers have anecdotally reported its mood-boosting benefits, and scientists are starting to understand why this might be.
 One article published in the journal Medical Hypothesis suggests that cold temperatures may help regulate our sympathetic nervous system which governs our “fight or flight response.”
 The researchers say that a cold shower may trigger the release of mood-altering neurotransmitters in the brain — namely norepinephrine and endorphins — and may therefore decrease symptoms of depression.